Mahendra Highway

-Mahendra Highway or NH01 (previously: H01) (महेन्द्र राजमार्ग), also called East-West Highway (पूर्व पश्चिम राजमार्ग), runs across the Terai geographical region of Nepal, from Mechinagar in the east to Bhim Datta in the west, cutting across the entire width of the country.
+Mahendra Highway or NH01 (previously: H01) (महेन्द्र राजमार्ग), also called East-West Highway, runs across the Terai geographical region of Nepal, from Mechinagar in the east to Bhim Datta in the west, cutting across the entire width of the country.
 It is the longest highway in Nepal and was constructed in cooperation with various countries.
-The highway is named after King Mahendra Shah.
+The highway is named after King Mahendra Bir Bikram Shah.

 Overview

 The highway is mostly a single-lane road in each direction.
 It is a major infrastructure element because east–west travel was previously limited to the Hulaki Highway built during the Rana regime, expensive and limited air travel, or Nepalese trains and buses.
 The highway crosses the Terai from east to west for over 1030 km.
 It connects Nepal from Kakarbhitta (Mechinagar Municipality) in the east to Mahendra Nagar in the west.
 Bharatpur city and Chitwan Valley are located towards the central part of this highway.

 The major destinations along and around the highway are Mechinagar, Bhadrapur, Itahari, Janakpur, Birgunj, Bharatpur, Butwal, Siddharthanagar, Nepalganj, and Bhim Dutta.
 Other towns on the Mahendra Highway are Birtamod, Damak, Inaruwa, Lahan, Narayangadh, Bardibas, and Chisapani.

 South of the highway are five official border crossing points between Nepal and India.
 The highway spans over 500 bridges.

 Infrastructure in Nepal remains neglected despite the very few "highways" that exist.
 The busiest highways, including Prithivi Highway, all suffer from heavy traffic.

 The highway runs through all the provinces of Nepal except Karnali Province.
 Mahendra Highway touches all the districts of Terai out of the 20 districts except Parsa.
 It also touches two hilly districts Arghakhanchi and Makwanpur.

-The Highway is currently a part of the United Nation’s Asian Highway (AH) project.
+The Highway is currently a part of the United Nations' Asian Highway (AH) project.